PavanRangani/docs/docs/prd/chat/chat.md

     - When time is within one minute, shows `Recently`
     - When time is within an hour, shows `n minutes ago`
     - When time is within 24 hours, shows `n hours ago`
   - For Other than today's date, it shows Date in format of `23 Dec, 1970`.
-On hover of this Date, shows exact Date and Time in format of `23 Dec, 1970 00:00 AM/PM` and Timezone
+On hover of this Date, shows exact Date and Time in format of `23 Dec, 1970 00:00 AM/PM` in browser default tooltip.
 - With each Chat message, shows profile picture of the user who has posted it.
   - Profile picture is not shown for own chat.
 For other user's Chat, Shows Profile picture of that user.
   - On hover of this profile picture, it shows `First name + Last name`, `Email address` and user's role in tooltip.
 When user doesn't have any role, shows `No role`.
 It is possible that user can be in multiple roles for same task, so tooltip shows name of all the roles seprated by comma.